Physiological psychology: Sleep

 Sleep is a behavior that is provoked by the body initiating the feeling of sleepiness in order for people to rest for usually several hours at a time.
 During sleep, there is a reduction of awareness, responsiveness, and movement.
 On average, an adult human sleeps between seven and eight hours per night.
 There is a minute percentage that sleeps less than five to six hours, which is also a symptom of sleep deprivation, and an even smaller percentage of people who sleep more than ten hours a day.
 Oversleeping has been shown to have a correlation with higher mortality.
 There are no benefits to oversleeping and it can result in sleep inertia, which is the feeling of drowsiness for a period of time after waking.
 There are two phases of sleep: rapid eye movement (REM) and Non-REM sleep (NREM).

-REM sleep is the less restful stage in which you dream and experience muscle movements or twitches.
+REM sleep is the less restful stage in which one dreams and experiences muscle movements or twitches.
 Also during this stage in sleep, a person's heart rate and breathing are typically irregular.
+The electrical activity in the brain during REM sleep causes signals the same overwhelming intensity of being awake inside.
+The same brain energy is used during REM sleep measured by oxygen and glucose metabolism equally to being awake.
+EEGs are used to observe these patterns in the brain during the different stages of REM and Non-REM sleep.

 Non-REM sleep, also sometimes referred to as slow-wave sleep, is associated with deep sleep.
 The body's blood pressure, heart rate, and breathing are generally significantly decreased compared to an alert state.
 Dreaming can occur in this state; however a person is not able to remember them due to how deep in sleep they are and the inability for consolidation to occur in memory.
 REM cycles typically occur in 90 minute intervals and increase in length as the amount of sleep in one session progresses.
 In a typical night's rest, a person will have about four to six cycles of REM and Non-REM sleep.

 Sleep is important for the body in order to restore itself from the depletion of energy during wakefulness and allows for recovery since cell division occurs the fastest during the Non-REM cycle.
 Sleep is also important for maintaining the functioning of the immune system, as well as helping with the consolidation of information previously learned and experienced into the memory.
 If sleep deprived, recall of information is typically decreased.
 Dreams that occur during sleep have been shown to increase mental creativity and problem solving skills.